MarieLebh/deswomanUTIL/README.md

 # Useful scripts for bioinformatic tasks
-These are some scripts that I use multiple times.
-They are not perfect or efficient but they work.
+Here are some scripts I wrote for tasks I needed to run multiple times.

 __1) check_rnaseq_data.py__
 This script uses [RSeQC](https://doi.org/10.1093/bioinformatics/bts356) to determine whether a set of RNAseq data is stranded.